dberenbaum/llm-demo/README.md

 This is a chatbot about Git where the training pipeline was built using DVC.

-It was forked off from a generic [LangChain Demo](https://github.com/hwchase17/notion-qa).
+It was initially inspired by https://github.com/hwchase17/notion-qa.

 # Environment Setup